looran/httpeat/README.md

 - fix download total size
 - fix Exception accounting and reporting
 - prevent multiple parallel executions of same session
+- show name instead of path in progress bar

 TODO v1.0
 TODO fix rich library flickering of log scrolling over progress bar, see TODO in code at "RICH_USE_TABLE"